Free tool

 Avoid fines — start compliant

 Reglyze helps SMEs become NIS2 compliant in weeks, not months.
-Scoping, gap assessment, AI-generated policies, and incident reporting from EUR 49/year — far less than a single fine.
+Scoping, gap assessment, AI-generated policies, and incident reporting — free to start, Pro from EUR 499/year, far less than a single fine.